 Europe is a fantastic place to explore but cities can get busy, that is why we are sharing these 5 alternative Europe holiday ideas for you to explore without the crowds.

-If you intend holidaying in Europe this year but want to try something a little bit different, there are many holiday destinations and activities to choose from.
+If you intend to holiday in Europe or take a Europe road trip but want to try something a little bit different, there are many holiday destinations and activities to choose from.
 Perhaps you want to step a little bit out of your comfort zone, or have made a resolution to try some new things this year.
 Regardless of whether you are an adrenaline junky or just want to spend your time developing a much-loved hobby, you won’t be disappointed with the sheer volume of holidays available.

 Here are 5 alternative European holiday ideas for 2020.